 That conference didn’t happen, though, “for a number of reasons,” according to the society’s December newsletter.
 They hoped to have it sometime in 1991.

-On the ascent In April 1990, Joe Furman’s entry was unanimously selected as the winner in the “Looking for a Logo” contest.
+In April 1990, Joe Furman’s entry was unanimously selected as the winner in the “Looking for a Logo” contest.
 The logo had a slitted snake eye inside a ring adorned with the society’s name.
 At the May 13 board meeting, board positions were termed for two years.
 “This was done with the society’s best interests at heart and not to keep the officers in these prestigious and nationally envied positions,” Russ wrote.

 The June 1990 meeting featured a behind-the-scenes tour of the zoo’s reptile house, followed by a potluck dinner with nearly 50 members.
 Buzz became the membership secretary, Chris Stanton, Mark Dicello and David Sibler became raffle coordinators, and Sara Munson started doing marketing and press as the society continued to grow.
 That growth continued in September 1990, when the society’s Turtles and Tortoise Group had its first meeting to more fully educate ETHS members on the husbandry and propagation of those reptiles.
-They held bimonthly meetings alternating with the regular meetings.
+They held bi-monthly meetings alternating with the regular meetings.

 With still no society conference in sight, the club on Oct.
 20, 1990, cosponsored the Texas Herpetology Society’s annual fall meeting, held that year at the Houston Zoo.
 The full-day conference featured seven half-hour presentations, a behind-the-scenes tour of the reptile house, and an evening banquet with the keynote speaker, world-famous turtle authority Peter C.H.
 Pritchard of Florida.